hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/extentions/openai/scripts/jquery-3.5.1.slim.min.md

 """

 # ...
-# This example demonstrates JS code translated into a Python function
+# This example demonStartes JS code translated into a Python function
 # Replace with the correct translation
 my_translated_jquery = js2py.eval_js(js_code)